-The Solemnity of Saint Joseph, Spouse of the Blessed Virgin Mary is a very special Feast Day.
+The Solemnity of Saint Joseph, the Husband of Mary is a very special Feast Day.
 Are you going to go to a Saint Joseph Table this year?
 You might even set up a special Saint Joseph Table in your own home!